Ipotrick/Daxa/wiki/Tutorial.md

     // The platform would also be retrieved from the windowing API,
     // or by hard-coding it depending on the OS.
     .native_window_platform = native_window_platform,
+    // Here we can supply a user-defined surface format selection
+    // function, to rate formats.
+If you don't care what format the
+    // swapchain images are in, then you can just omit this argument
+    // because it defaults to `daxa::default_format_score(...)`
     .surface_format_selector = [](daxa::Format format)
     {
         switch (format)